madmoizo/backinfront/README.md

 # Installation

-Backinfront is designed to work inside a [Service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) be sure to not use it in window context.
+Backinfront is designed to work inside a [Service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) make sure to NOT use it in window context.

 ```sh
 npm install backinfront